Liverpool City Centre

 - Liverpool Waters

-Liverpool Waters is a 60 hectare section of the Liverpool Waterfront which encompasses Princes Dock, Central Docks, Clarence Docks, the Northern Docks and King Edward Triangle.
+Liverpool Waters is a 60 hectare (150 acre) section of the Liverpool Waterfront which encompasses Princes Dock, Central Docks, Clarence Docks, the Northern Docks and King Edward Triangle.

-In present times, the docks are the subject of a £5 billion regeneration project, said to be one of the largest in Europe.
+At present the docks are the subject of a £5 billion regeneration project, said to be one of the largest in Europe.
 Spearheaded by The Peel Group, the project seeks to revive the docks into a five neighbourhood mixed use city district for residential, business and leisure space.

 Prince's Dock, immediately to the north of the Pier Head and Three Graces, is the home of the Liverpool Cruise Terminal where turnaround cruises arrive and depart.